qwertie/ecsharp/lllpg/lllpg-part-3.md

 When parsing a typical programming language, you need two stages (Lexing and Parsing) although some languages, such as JSON, are simple enough to parse in a single stage (lexer and parser combined into a single LLLPG "lexer"), and some languages (such as PHP or Liquid) might benefit from more than two stages.
 The [Enhanced C#](http://ecsharp.net) parser has four stages: lexer, preprocessor (for `#if`, `#region`, etc.), [tree parser](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1Lexing_1_1TokensToTree.html), and main parser).

-The official two-stage boilerplate example is included in the [LLLPG-Samples](https://github.com/qwertie/LLLPG-Samples) repository, but let's review a snapshot of it (May 2016).
+The official two-stage boilerplate example is included in the **[LLLPG-Samples](https://github.com/qwertie/LLLPG-Samples) repository**, but let's review a snapshot of it (May 2016).
 Now, no IntelliSense (code completion) is available in .ecs files, so it can be useful to split your Lexer and Parser classes between two files, and that's what the boilerplate example does.
 In the Grammars.cs file, IntelliSense will be available and in the Grammars.ecs file you put your grammar code.

 Typically you start by defining a token types: